Amusing Permutation Representations of Group Extensions

 \section{The quaternions}

-We develop two diagrammatic representations of the quaternions.
+Two diagrammatic representations of the quaternions are developed herein.
 One or the other will be used in the subsequent descriptions of the dicyclic groups and the binary polyhedral groups.
 Let $Q_8$ denote the group with eight elements $Q_8=\{\pm 1, \pm {\boldsymbol i}, \pm {\boldsymbol j}, \pm {\boldsymbol k}\}$ where the multiplication is defined as:

 and